-The embassy or the police can edit minor errors in the information on applications to the correct appointment location after you have met and submitted the case there.
-Therefore, you must bring a written statement about what you have filled in incorrectly and what you want the embassy/police to change for you when you meet for your appointment with the police or VFS.
+The embassy or the police can edit minor errors in the information in the application when you attend your booked appointment.
+You must bring written information about what you want the embassy/police to change for you.

 Suppose you have a renewable permit and have registered an application for renewal or permanent residence permit online within seven calendar days before your current permit expires.
 In that case, you have the same rights as your current permit even if you have not met with the police yet.

 If you already have a permanent residence permit or permanent right of residence, you still have the same rights even if you do not have a valid residence card.
 For example, you still have the right to work, you have the same rights to support from NAV, and you are still registered as a resident in Norway in the National Population Register.
 The police also have access to systems where they can see that you have a permanent residence permit or permanent right of residence.
-You should not travel abroad without a valid residence card, but for many, it is not relevant to travel abroad now anyway.
+You should not travel abroad without a valid residence card.

 You can document this to public offices or your employer by showing your residence card and your decision together with the receipt of the application received online.